 With the new state-of-the-art fully automated ultrafast laser inscription facility of Astrophotonics group, complex 3D waveguide structures can be inscribed in glass.

-A 3D K-band beam combiner has been developed in collaboration with Herriot Watt University, University of Köln, and NASA Ames Research Center, is scheduled for on-sky test at the CHARA Array in November 2021.
+A K-band beam combiner developed in collaboration with Herriot Watt University, University of Köln, and NASA Ames Research Center, was tested on-sky test at the CHARA Array in July 2022 and November 2022.
+Follow up on-sky experiments are scheduled in June 2023.

 Collaboration : Politecnico di Milano, LESIA, Observatoire de Paris, Université PSL, CNRS, Sorbonne Université, Université de Paris, GEPI, Observatoire de Paris, Université PSL, CNRS, Durham University, STFC Rutherford Appleton Lab, Physikalisches Institut Uni Köln